Our lettings policy

 Platinum priority will be awarded to:

-• Current Queens Cross Housing Association tenants who need to move urgently for their own safety (i.e, when they are experiencing domestic abuse, hate crime or serious harassment).
+• Current Queens Cross Housing Association or Maryhill Housing tenants who need to move urgently due to a potential risk to their life (i.e. when they are experiencing domestic abuse, hate crime or serious harassment).
 Supporting evidence from Police Scotland or another recognised agency would be required before this band would be awarded.

-• Applicants in receipt of our Wellbeing services where it has been recognised that they would benefit from moving due to their specific support needs.
+• Applicants in receipt of a Queens Cross Housing Wellbeing service where it has been recognised that they would benefit from moving due to their specific support needs.

-• Current Queens Cross Housing Association tenants who require to be rehoused due to regeneration activity.
+• Current Queens Cross Housing Association or Maryhill Housing tenants who require to be rehoused due to regeneration activity.

 Gold priority will be awarded to: